- 1 Several readers have pointed out that the the Black Church has been very silent during the Covid pandemic.

 - 8 Spirituality without Religion

-Several readers have pointed out that the black mega churches have been very silent during the Covid pandemic.
+Several readers have pointed out that the the Black Church has been very silent during the Covid pandemic.

-EDITOR’S NOTE: Guest blogger submissions may or may not be the opinion of Radio Facts or its editors.
+EDITOR’S NOTE: The Black Church story is by a guest writers.
+Guest writer submissions may or may not be the opinion of Radio Facts or its editors.
 We welcome writers and comments to all stories.
 This story may not be copied or republished without the permission of Radio Facts.
 Feel free to comment

 Why do we attend church?

 The obligations and traditions to liturgy persuade many into believing that by submitting their will to religion or the practices of worship promises a closer relationship with God.
 The decision to accept an institution that promotes salvation can relinquish personal responsibility and accountability.